quarkusio/quarkus/integration-tests/google-cloud-services/README.md

 ```

 As PubSub mandates the usage of the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to define it's credential,
-you need to set this one instead of relying on of the `quarkus.google.cloud.service-account-location` property.
+you need to set this one instead of relying on the `quarkus.google.cloud.service-account-location` property.

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=<your-service-account-file>